 Podia offers a range of tools to help you boost retention and create an unforgettable experience for your students.

 For instance, you can use quizzes at the end of each of your lessons.
-Also, students can comment on your course content, which makes it easy for them to ask questions, leave feedback, and even interact with one another.
+Also, students can comment on your course content, making it easy for them to ask questions, leave feedback, and interact with one another.